ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-styling.md

 The **“Table properties”** and **“Table cell properties”** buttons in the toolbar will show the table and table cell properties applied to the table or table cells.

-The stylesheet for the editor displayed below looks as follows:
+The style sheet for the editor displayed below looks as follows:

 ```css
 .ck-content .table {